ganboing/sifive-trace-decoder/doc/ITCPrint.md

 #### Redirected stdio

 The other mechanism for getting print data in the trace message stream is to redirect all stdio output to the ITC 0 stimulus registers.
-To do that, you must have a bsp for your processor that was build with redirected stdout.
+To do that, you must have a bsp for your processor that was built with redirected stdout.

 To see if your bsp has stdout redirected, you can check the design.dst file in the bsp directory for the project processor.
 There should be a chosen record in the design.dts file, something like: